sebasrock156/AsRock-X99-Opencore/README.md

 ---

-I'm bringing another OpenCore EFI, now for this 2015 motherboard, for more information, click on "More info of **MacOS Version** below:
+I'm bringing another OpenCore EFI, now for these X99 motherboards, for more information, click on "More info of **MacOS Version** below:

 **More info of MacOS Monterey:**